Ken Dodd: His Writer of 30 Years Speaks Out (Part 2)

 Barry Reeves was Ken Dodd’s comedy writer for over 30 years, here he continues talking of their working relationship and close friendship to the very end.
-You can read Part 1 here.
+If you missed it you can read Part 1 of this article here.

 A lot of people stated they were friends of Doddy.
 That’s because everybody he spoke to, he made them feel as if he was their friend.
 Just imagine how I felt when he introduced me to people as ‘His friend’.
 He was a very caring person.
 When my wife, Kay, came out of hospital after a major operation he arranged for a large bouquet of flowers to be delivered to her.

 I think any artiste, though they wouldn’t admit it, is a little bit nervous before going on stage.
 I only experienced Ken admitting to being anxious once and that’s before he did ‘Celebrity Mastermind’.
 He thought he was out of his comfort zone and didn’t want to make a fool of himself.
 Weeks before the show was to be filmed he had me bombarding him with trivia questions to help him prepare.
 He said to me “What do I know …..
 I’m just a red-nosed comedian from Liverpool”.
 I told him not to underestimate himself.
 He was knowledgeable on many subjects.
 “Take history for example… you know a lot about History… you should do… You’ve lived through most of it”… I’m not repeating what his reply was!!!